cc32d9/bdata.one/eosio-activity.md

 select count(distinct authorizer) as USERS, sum(counter) as CNT, contract from eos_DAILY_COUNTS where xday = '2021-11-09' group by contract  order by CNT desc limit 30;

-# top 30 accounts that authorized actions on a specific contract during a day
+# top 30 accounts that authorized actions on a specific contract during the day

 select authorizer, action, counter from eos_DAILY_COUNTS where xday = '2021-11-09' and contract='gravyhftdefi' order by counter desc limit 20;

+# daily unique users for a month

+select count(distinct authorizer) as USERS, xday from eos_DAILY_COUNTS where xday >= '2021-10-01' and xday < '2021-11-01' group by xday;

 ```